Binary-Bytes/Auto-YouTube-Shorts-Maker/README.md

 <h2 id="note">🗒️ Note</h2>

 Note that this script is very basic as of now and does not generate any graphics like images or even subtitles.
 These are some things that I **MAY** add in the future.
 If you want to contribute, you are free to do so and you may even fork and improve this repository.

+Due to school, exams and irl stuff I don't get much time to work on this project.
+When I do, I would like to add the above mentioned features.
+Maybe even a REDDIT video maker but not sure yet.